 By the way, this is not their profit, just total sales.
 But the profit margins for the majority of Amazon sellers is high.
 For 67.2% of the sellers, the profit margin is more than 10%.
 If that is not impressive enough, 36% see profit margins above 20%.

 Like any other business, profits don’t come right away.
 This is the case for 8.4% who say their businesses are not yet profitable, and 5.3% still don’t know.

 The beauty of selling on Amazon is it takes very little money.
 For 17% of the sellers, it was less than $500 and 21% spent more than $10,000.
 So, around 80% invested anywhere between $500 to $10,000.

 After you set up your store, Jungle Scout says you have to spend some time to run your Amazon business.
 The range of time sellers spend will depend on the size of their store and whether it is a full/part-time business.
 More than half (57%) spend less than 20 hours per week, but there are some who spend 40+ hours on their stores.

 Once the stores were set up, 67% said they were profitable within the first year, 13% within 1-2 years and 3% more than two years.

 A sobering data point of this survey is sellers don’t consider it a get rich quick scheme.
 More than two thirds or 69% say selling on Amazon takes effort.

 Just like anything with a long-term and productive goal, you have to work hard and put in the effort.
-This means adding more products as well as using SEO and other digital marketing tools to promote your store.
+This means adding more products as well as using Amazon SEO tips and other digital marketing tools to promote your store.

 A total of 2,063 Amazon sellers representing 93 countries in all of Amazon’s marketplaces took part in the survey that resulted in these Amazon seller statistics.
 It was carried out between November 14 and December 10, 2019, with all relevant Amazon product categories.